Anton Art Center: Activities and exhibitions

 The Anton Art Center has been used for exhibitions of local, national and international artists.
 Art related classes are also offered to the community at the facility.
 As a result of a collaboration with the Detroit Institute of Arts, artwork from the museum's collection is occasionally loaned to the Anton Art Center for display.
 Most notably a painting by Vincent van Gogh was displayed at the Art Center in the 1990s.

 Building description

-The Anton Art Center is a single story Neoclassical structure built with of variegated red-orange brick, sitting on a raised basement.
+The Anton Art Center is a Neoclassical structure built with of variegated red-orange brick, sitting on a raised basement.
 The façade is symmetrical, dominated by a projecting central portico of buff brick, with Doric columns surmounted by an enclosed pediment.
 A stone staircase leads to the central entrance.
 The case buff colored brick is used to clad the basement story, as well as to create a decorative frieze at the top and quoins at the building corners.
 A heavy cornice with block modillions runs across the top of the façade, wrapping around the sides.
 The central portico is flanked by tripartite wood windows with limestone sills and splayed limestone lintels with articulated keystones.
 A 2006 addition is connected to the rear of the 1904 building.